aboutcode-org/aboutcode-toolkit/USAGE.rst

         'license_file' and 'notice_file' value in the input from the directory

         For instance,
-        the directory, /home/licenses_notices/, contains all the licenses and notices that users want:
+        the directory, /home/licenses_notices/, contains all the licenses and notices that you want:
         /home/license/apache2.LICENSE
         /home/license/jquery.js.NOTICE